David Allen — Chicago

 Can I shower?

 Yes.
 Short, gentle showers are fine.
-Avoid soaking the area; cleanse with lukewarm water and a gentle, fragrance-free cleanser.
-Pat dry.
+Avoid soaking the area.
+Cleanse with lukewarm water and a gentle, fragrance-free cleanser, then pat dry.

 When can I work out?

-Light movement is okay if it doesn’t cause friction on the tattooed area.
+Light movement is okay if it does not cause friction on the tattooed area.
 Avoid heavy sweating, stretching, and rubbing until the surface is healed.

 What if a scab forms?